mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

    application.
    If yes, continue with Step 4.
    If not, go back to the drawing board.
-   Again in an ideal world, you should not reuse your dataset, as you now have seen the performance results on the test sets and now change/optimize your approach based on this knowledge and hence, risking over-fitting to human biases.
+   Again: in an ideal world, you should not reuse your dataset, as you now have seen the performance results on the test sets.
+   If you then start to change/optimize your approach based on this knowledge you risk "over-fitting" because of your human bias.
    But again, this is unrealistic in the real world.
 4. Create a production model by taking **all** your available labeled data.
    Use the production model for all future unlabeled data.